 from any VM in any zone in North America to

-the direct peering egress rate listed in the table below.
+the direct peering egress rate listed in the following table.

 |Continental location||Direct peering egress rate|